Bifanas – Portuguese Pork Sandwiches

 Four garlic cloves and two tablespoons salt, a mound of paprika, and 3 tablespoons of chili paste mixed together makes this taste delish.

 My first bifana was from a paper-wrapped street stall in Lisbon, eaten standing up near a tram stop on a rainy November afternoon.
 Marinated pork, paprika, a soft roll, nothing else.
 I’ve spent years trying to get close to that version.
 The marinade is simple: garlic, chili paste, paprika, and enough time.
-What makes the difference is the roll.
+What makes it amazing is the roll.
 The recipe includes a homemade version that takes some effort but eats completely differently from grocery store sub rolls.
 If you’re going to spend the time marinating the pork overnight, bake the rolls the same day.
 It’s all part of the same project.
 The pork should be sliced thin and cooked fast on high heat so the edges catch slightly.

 How to Make Bifanas – Portuguese Pork Sandwiches